kentpmckinney/kpm-vin-lookup-tool/README.md

  * Saves results to Excel, CSV, or copy to clipboard
  * Re-orders result rows to match the order of the source data
  * Allows choosing which columns to include in the output
- * Optionally auto-correct VIN numbers
+ * Optionally auto-corrects VIN numbers
- * Optionally discard invalid VIN numbers
+ * Optionally discards invalid VIN numbers

-To use this application, download the current release from GitHub.

   <br/>

 ### How to Use

+To get started:
+ 1. Download the [current release](https://github.com/kentpmckinney/kpm-vin-lookup-tool/releases) from GitHub
+ 1. Run the installer
+ 1. After the install is complete, launch the application from the Start menu or icon on the Desktop
+ 1. Follow the prompts and instructions
+ 1. Most pages in the application have a Help button which provides further information for that page

 <br/>